ccontrols/component-controls/core/core/README.md

 ## Document

-a group of stories.
-Usually multiple stories are in one  csf file and the 'group' is the default export in the case of MDX stories, the doc is created using a &lt;Meta /> tag
+A documentation file's metadata.
+For MDX files, fromtmatter is used to declare the document properties.
+For "es modules" documetation files, the default export is used.

 _defined in [@component-controls/core/src/stories.ts](https://github.com/ccontrols/component-controls/tree/master/core/core/src/stories.ts#L158)_